mattm458/project-logs/2021-spring/emotion-entrainment.md

 ## 2021/4/27

+I've been working with Andreas to standardize the feature extraction process.
+From this point on, all features are extracted in line with the new process we developed.

 This week I looked at whether speakers entrain on acoustic-prosodic features when experiencing similar emotions.
 This analysis differs from prior analysis in the following ways:

 * Emotions were averaged over turns by annotator.
 Multiple emotion annotations per turn were reduced to a single emotion.